SusannaJoseph49/F1_Prediction/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

 We aim to predict qualifying lap times in Formula 1 using a driver–circuit specific deep learning model.
-By leveraging historical F1 race data and modeling each driver’s performance at each circuit, we developed a specialized forecasting system that achieves high accuracy with an average error of just 0.20% for seen data and 1.25% for unseen data.
+By leveraging historical F1 race data and modeling each driver’s performance at each circuit, we developed a specialized forecasting system that achieves high accuracy with an average prediction deviation of just **0.20% for seen data** and **1.25% for unseen data**.

 [Full Project](https://github.com/SusannaJoseph49/F1_Prediction)